How to create a customer journey for your site

 Most people will first come to your site by landing on one of your blog posts.
 Your blog can encourage several next steps, and include more than 1 call-to-action.
 Still, every blog post should have only 1 main call to action which stands out the most.
 The others should be secondary.
 I recommend making the main call to action different for each blog post, as it should relate to the topic of your post.

 There are next steps you want to include on every blog post, and next steps that are more specific and related to the topic of your blog post.
 After someone reads a blog post, next steps can be:

 - Sharing the blog post on social media

 - Opting in to an email list

 - Signing up for an upcoming webinar or event

 - Learning more about a specific, related service or program.

 Now that you know what your calls-to-action need to be on your homepage, About page, services and sales pages, and blog posts, you can work this out for your other pages.
 Write down what other pages you have, and what the main call-to-action (and secondary call-to-action, if needed) for each page will be.
 Map out what steps you want someone to go through when they land on each page.

-Sign up below to get access to my Free Resource Library, including the Website Strategy Workbook to help you work through the goals and calls-to-action for your site.
+Sign up below to get my Website Strategy Workbook to help you work through the goals and calls-to-action for your site.

 I help you to stop struggling with code and Canva, so you can spend your time and energy showing up for your audience, doing what only you can do to make your launch successful.